 For purposes of this Section, "Specified Employee" shall mean a director who is a "Key Employee" as defined in Code Section 416(i)(1)(A)(i), (ii) or (iii), applied in accordance with the regulations thereunder and disregarding Subsection 416(i)(5).
 A Specified Employee shall be identified as of December 31 of each calendar year and such identification shall apply to any Specified Employee who shall terminate employment with the Company, other than as a result of such director's death, in the 12-month period commencing April 1 of the immediately succeeding calendar year.
 A director who is determined to be a Specified Employee shall remain a Specified Employee throughout the 12-month period regardless of whether such director meets the definition of "Specified Employee" on the date the director terminates employment with the Company.
 This provision is effective for Specified Employees who resign or terminate employment on or after January 1, 2005.
-For purposes of determining Specified Employees, the definition of compensation under Treasury Regulation Section 1.415(c)-2(d)(3) shall be used, applied without the use of any of the special timing rules provided in Treasury Regulation Section 1.415(c)-2(e) or the special rule in Treasury Regulation Section 1.415(c)-2(g)(5)(i).
+For purposes of determining Specified Employees, the definition of compensation under Treasury Regulation Section 1.415(c)-2(d)(3) shall be used, applied without the use of any of the special timing rules provided in Treasury Regulation Section 1.415(c)-2(e) or the special rule in Treasury Regulation Section 1.415(c)-2(g)(5)(ii), but applied with the use of the special rule in Treasury Regulation Section 1.415(c)-2(g)(5)(ii).